-Guidance - In all elementary buildings, a guidance counselor is available to provide support to students.
+Guidance - In all elementary buildings, a school counselor is available to provide support to students.
 Students may be referred to the counselor by the administration, classroom teacher or parent.
-The counselor addresses any number of issues including attendance, social and/or emotional issues, etc. Do not hesitate to contact the school should you have questions concerning your child's growth.
+The counselor addresses many issues including attendance, social and/or emotional issues, etc. Do not hesitate to contact the school should you have questions about your child's growth.

-Literacy Specialists/Reading Clinics - Students in grades first through fifth are involved with What I Need (WIN) as a way to address strengths and growth areas.
+Literacy Specialists/Reading Clinics - Students are involved with What I Need (WIN) to address strengths and growth areas.
 Programming occurs based on screenings.